denglinsui/denglinsui.github.io/_posts/read_statistics model/2020-08-08-StatisticsModel-01-Generalized-Linear-Model.md

 # Generalized Linear Model

+Since there are some problems about mathjax, I also upload the pdf version <a href="denglinsui.github.io/_posts/read_statistics model/2020-08-08-StatisticsModel-01-Generalized-Linear-Model.pdf" target="_blank">Statistics Model」1 Generalized Linear Model</a>.

 ## Why do we need GLM?

 Ordinary linear regression predicts the expected value of a given unknown quantity as a linear combination of a set of observed values.
 This is appropriate when the response variable has a normal distribution.
 However, these assumptions are inappropriate for some types of response variables.